opennorth/represent-boundaries/README.md

-# Represent API: Boundaries
+# Represent Boundaries

+This repository provides an API to geographic boundaries.
+It is based on the Chicago Tribune's [django-boundaryservice](http://github.com/newsapps/django-boundaryservice) from [this commit](https://github.com/newsapps/django-boundaryservice/commit/67e79d47d49eab444681309328dbe6554b953d69).

-[Represent](http://represent.opennorth.ca) is the open database of Canadian elected representatives and electoral districts.
+[Represent](http://represent.opennorth.ca) is an open database of Canadian elected representatives and electoral districts.
 It provides a RESTful API to boundary, representative, and postcode resources.

-This repository provides an API to geographic boundaries.
-It is based on the Chicago Tribune's [django-boundaryservice](http://github.com/newsapps/django-boundaryservice).

 The [represent-canada](http://github.com/opennorth/represent-canada) repository provides a full sample app, and points to plugins which add representative, postcode, and map features to this boundaries API.